 Along with caring for your car, is learning about the basic tools, like a hammer and screwdriver, and learning repair skills.
 This one might be difficult to teach if the parents don’t have this knowledge, but anymore you can google and YouTube how to do just about anything.
 You can save money, and have a sense of accomplishment by fixing and building your own projects.

-6. Money Management
+7. Money Management

 Speaking of money, it is vital to teach your kids money management skills.
 So many people stress about student loan debt and credit card debt.
 Help your child learn to save money at a young age and to not spend money they don’t have.

-7. Emergency & First Aid
+8. Emergency & First Aid

 Knowing some basic emergency and first aid is another valuable life skill.
 Starting at a young age, children should learn their home address and how to call 911 in the event of an emergency.

 As the children get older, they can be enrolled in a basic CPR course.
 Learning the correct way to help someone who is choking or bleeding can be added to this skill set.

 Are manners and etiquette still a life skill today?
 If not, then please bring them back!
-Especially when I am shopping at Walmart….The basics of please, thank you, and excuse me make life more polite and pleasant.
+The basics of please, thank you, and excuse me make life more polite and pleasant.

-9. Animal Care
+10. Animal Care

 Even if you don’t own any animals yourself, the odds are you will run into someone who does.
 Children should learn how to approach an animal correctly, and how to handle them.
 This can be for the child’s own safety.

 They should be taught not to mistreat them.
 Reminding children that animals have to be fed, watered, and cleaned up after, emphasizes that we have a responsibility to those that depend on us.

-10. Giving Back
+12. Giving Back & Kindness